-PK describes a drug’s exposure by characterizing absorption, distribution, bioavailability, metabolism, and excretion as a function of time.
-PD describes drug response in terms of biochemical or molecular interactions.
+While PK describes a drug’s exposure by characterizing its ADME properties and bioavailability as a function of time, PD describes a drug’s response in terms of biochemical or molecular interactions.
 PK/PD together can be thought of as an exposure/response relationship.

 Understanding the exposure-response relationship (PK/PD) is key to the development and approval of every drug.
-PK and PD data contribute to much of what is on a drug package insert.
-Strategic planning of the overall program for a drug and intelligent pharmacokinetic study design can accelerate the development process to help ensure safety and efficacy endpoints are achievable.
+PK and PD data contribute to about 25% of what is in a drug package insert or drug label.
+Strategic planning of the overall drug development program and an intelligent pharmacokinetic study design can accelerate the development process to help ensure safety and efficacy endpoints are achievable.